storacha/RFC/rfc/merkle-structure.md

 ### Data Types

 [IPLD data model] offers same data types as pretty much every mainstream programming language.
-We use same set of data types except for the [`Link`], which is obsolete given that every piece of data can be canonically identified.
+We use same set of data types except for the [IPLD Link], which is obsolete since every piece of data can be canonically identified.

-We also leave out [`Null`], [which is generally a bad idea][billion dollar mistake], they are semantically anemic and alternative modelings are nearly always available, in distributed systems in particular [tombstoning] is more appropriate.

 ### Reference Tree